CyberYoshi64/PTC3-Plugin/FAQ.md

 ## My projects are gone when I'm using this plugin?

 It's not gone.
-SmileBASIC is no longer looking in its save data, but the `/PTC3PLG/config/` and `/PTC3PLG/savefs` folders.
+SmileBASIC is no longer looking in its original save data, but the `/PTC3PLG/savefs` folder.

 Once the launcher for this plugin is released, this issue should be resolved.
-For now, have this text guide:
+For now, have this guide on how to transfer the data yourself:

 ### How to transfer the save from SB3 to /PTC3PLG